Thinking Small: Ben May and Martin Lane talk start-ups and why they launched Publisha

 “I’ve always surrounded myself with smart people…and small publishers are some of the smartest people I know”Ben May – Co-Founder, Publisha

 You could be forgiven for wondering why two self-made publishing and tech entrepreneurs are venturing back into start-up land.
-Yet Ben May and Martin Lane are visibly excited about their new role as co-founders of subscription publishing consultancy, Publisha.
+Yet Ben May and Martin Lane are visibly excited about their new role as co-founders of digital media consultancy, Publisha.

 As the unofficial ‘go-to’ guys of Australian media, they’ve lent their ear to many a perturbed publisher over the years.